 - sentence of imprisonment for 5 or more years: 10 years

 This is only a part of the rule.
-Also, when the crime is related to a DUI and driving without license, more generous rule could be applied.
+Also, when the crime is related to a DUI and driving without a license, a more lenient rule could be applicable.

 That being said, it is very important for you to do whatever you can in order to lower the punishment and, if possible, make the case dropped.
 You should explain to the Police and the prosecutor your special situation with this immigration issue.

-One thing should be mentioned is that there are many Korean Police officers ignorant of this immigration issue.
-Some officers simply say “if you admit the accusation, the process will be easier and all you need to is just paying a small amount of fine.
+One thing that should be mentioned is that there are many Korean Police officers ignorant of this immigration issue.
+Some officers simply say “if you admit the accusation, the process will be easier and all you need to do is just pay a small amount of fine.
 With the fine fully paid, you can go freely and there will be no problem.
 No immigration problem, either”.
 However, that is not true.
-I have seen so many foreigners who believed this and gave up the opportunity to defend himself.
-They just wanted to get out of the criminal proceedings as soon as possible, because, as foreigners, they didn’t know what to do and were frieghtned.
+I have seen so many foreigners who believed this and gave up the opportunity to defend themselves.
+They just wanted to get out of the criminal proceedings as soon as possible, because, as foreigners, they didn’t know what to do and were frightened.
 But, after a few months from the date they paid fines of 5,000,000KRW, the immigration officer issues exit orders.

 I am not saying that there will be nothing you can do to overturn the exit order.
-You can file an appeal with the administrative court asking for a judicial review on the immigration office’s decision(please check this article for how to appeal).
-However, the appeal proceedings take time and there is no guaranty that you can win.
+You can file an appeal with the administrative court asking for a judicial review of the immigration office’s decision(please check this article for how to appeal).
+However, the appeal proceedings take time and there is no guarantee that you can win.

 © 2019.
 All rights reserved.